 Regulators specialising in specific legal areas will also need to be looked to for guidance.
-For example: the Competition and Markets Authority, the Information Commissioner's Office, and the Equality and Human Rights Commission.
+For example: the Competition and Markets Authority, (who has already published an interim paper) the Information Commissioner's Office, and the Equality and Human Rights Commission.